What are the Symptoms of COVID-19?

 Use the BC COVID-19 Symptom Self-Assessment Tool to help you determine whether you may need further assessment or testing.

 Contact your family doctor or nurse practitioner if are a concerned about your health and COVID-19.
 If you have general health questions or concerns, contact HealthLinkBC (8-1-1) at any time, day or night.
 If it becomes harder to breathe, you can’t drink anything or feel much worse seek urgent medical care at an urgent and primary care centre or emergency department.
-If you or someone in your care has chest pains, difficulty breathing or severe bleeding, call 9-1-1 or local emergency number immediately.
+If you or someone in your care has chest pains, difficulty breathing or severe bleeding, call 9-1-1 or the local emergency number immediately.